Fintech Digital Marketing: How to Test Channels and Generate Leads

 Former 11:FS CCO Eric Fulwiler says, “If you want to add value, you need two things.
 You need to really understand what you stand for, but then you really need to understand what your target audience cares about.
 Because good marketing sits at the intersection of those two things.”

-Listen to the full interview with 11:FS’s former CCO Eric Fulwiler on the Market Like a Fintech podcast: Where to get started with fintech influencer marketing with Eric Fulwiler
+Listen to the full discussion with 11:FS’s former CCO Eric Fulwiler and Mint Studios MD Araminta Robertson on the Market Like a Fintech podcast: Where to get started with fintech influencer marketing with Eric Fulwiler

 Content marketing: How to get started as a fintech

-If content marketing is something you’re looking to invest more in, here’s a step by step process that we use to help fintech companies acquire six figure customers with content.
+If content marketing is something you’re looking to invest more in, here’s a step-by-stepstep by step process that we use to help fintech companies acquire six-figuresix figure customers with content.

 1. Use paid ads to test your messaging